omkarcloud/google-maps-scraper/README.md

 Most founders quit after 3-4 rejections.
 You should not.

-If someone rejects you, they are unwise, and it's their mistake—let them pay for it.
+If someone rejects you, they are unwise and making a mistake.
+It's their fault, not yours.

-You're a diamond 😎.
+And you're a diamond 😎.
 Only Jewelers recognize diamonds, not blacksmiths.

-Keep going.
+So, keep going.
 Also, in worst cases, expect 40-50 connected calls (~2-4 days of calling) to close 1 deal.
 That's normal.

 This is the most important FAQ, so be sure to read it again and put it into practice.